Wrike

 How much does Wrike cost vs Basecamp?

-Wrike charges per user: Free (5 users, 200 tasks), Team ($10/user/month), Business ($25/user/month), Pinnacle and Apex (custom).
-Basecamp offers Free (1 project), Plus ($15/user/month), and Pro Unlimited ($349/month or $299/month with annual billing) for unlimited users.
+Wrike charges per user: Free (unlimited users, 200 tasks), Team ($10/user/month), Business ($25/user/month, 5-seat minimum), Pinnacle and Apex (custom).
+Basecamp offers Free (1 project, up to 20 users), Plus ($15/user/month), and Pro Unlimited ($349/month or $299/month with annual billing) for unlimited users.
 For small teams, Basecamp Plus is cheaper.
 For teams above 20 users, Pro Unlimited is dramatically cheaper than Wrike Business.

 Does Basecamp have Gantt charts or task dependencies?